Homepage 'de Luikerwaal' Magic Lanterns, manufactured by

 This red painted lantern is illuminated by a simple oil lamp.
 It is clearly marked 'The Bijou Magic Lantern' by means of a striking large shield, covering a considerable part of the side door.
 Probably the lantern was manufactured by Jean Schoenner, in particular for the American market.
 The lantern is depicted on the label of some of their slide boxes (see below).
 It is approximately 10" long x 4" deep x 8 1/2" high (25.5 x 10 x 21.5 cm).

-Solid cardboard box for Jean Schoener's lantern slides supplied with a nostalgic label.
+Solid wooden box for Jean Schoener's lantern slides supplied with a nostalgic label.
 The boy uses the magic lantern to project the J.S. trade mark on the wall.

 All rights reserved.